MetaCenterCloudPuppet/cesnet-oozie/README.markdown

 * Helper Files: */var/lib/oozie/.puppet-oozie-setup*, */var/lib/oozie/.puppet-oozie-schema-created*, */var/lib/hadoop-hdfs/.puppet-oozie-dir-created*
 * Secret Files (keytabs, certificates): some files are copied to oozie home directory */var/lib/oozie*
 * HDFS directory and its content: */user/oozie*
+* Databases: for supported databases and when not disabled: user created and database schema imported using puppetlabs modules

 <a name="setup-requirements"></a>
 ### Setup Requirements